Phillip Vuong's Empire

 Founded in 2013, Empire Glassworks is a team of glassblowers located in southern California.
 Assembled by Phillip Vuong, Empire puts an emphasis on creating functional and fun glass art.
 Their pieces often feature pop-culture characters and hand blended in-house colors.
-Overtime they’ve become a highly revered name in the glass industry by maintaining high quality standards and crafting detailed art.
+Overtime, Empire has become a highly revered name in the glass industry by maintaining high quality standards and crafting detailed art.

 Assembling a Team